-Launching your own book can be a great way to monetize a blog if you have one or are looking to start one.
+Launching your own book can be a great way to monetize a blog if you have or are looking to start one.

-4. Create digital products or courses
+4. Create digital products or online courses

 The trick is figuring out what makes for a good digital product.
 What is useful enough that people are willing to pay to download it?